cozyfex/cozyfex.github.io/laravel-login-with-username-instead-of-email/index.md

 ### 4. Testing default login process with email

 Now, you need to test exist login process with email.\
-But it's not a thing you should do.\
+But, it's not a thing you should do.
-이제 기존 이메일을 이용하는 로그인 프로세스를 테스트해보자.\
-그렇지만 이 단계를 꼭 해야하는 것은 아니다.

 ### 5. Create migration for username

-You need to create a `username` field for using it instead of `email` to login.\
+You need to create a `username` field for using it instead of `email` to login.
-`username`을 사용하기 위해서는 `username` 필드를 생성해야 한다.

 ```shell
 php artisan make:migration add_to_username_to_users --table users